Study Abroad FAQs

 Chapter 1: Study Abroad Programs

 SUNY Old Westbury has several student exchange programs in China and South Korea.
 More recently, study abroad programs in Spain, Taiwan, Russia, Barbados, India and Haiti, Cuba, India, France and the United Kingdome have been or are in the process of being approved.
 Additional programs are being developed and for the most current information, visit our website at http://www.oldwestbury.edu/study-abroad.
 You will find information about the dates of our various workshops, programs that are offered, and will even be able to register for an individual appointment online.
-Students are encouraged to stop by the Office of International Enrollment Services located in the Campus Center, Room I-210.

 You can also take advantage of other programs offered within SUNY.
 The advantage of being part of the SUNY network is that an Old Westbury student can apply for any one of the over 600 study abroad programs that are offered at through our SUNY campus partners.
 To find out about these programs, visit Study Abroad.
 Courses are available in more than 100 subjects.